 What’s the worst thing that can happen?

-What’s the best that can happen?
+What’s the best thing that can happen?

-Final Thoughts on Overcoming Fear of Failure
+Final Thoughts on How to Move Forward Despite The Fear of Failure

 So I ask you now – when’s the last time YOU did something hard?
 Was it important?
 Did you do it or did you fail?
 Either way – was it worth it?